kajaldhariyaparmar/my_site/content/collections/pages/home.md

     id: le2h0bwn
     how_work_main_title: How
     how_work_description: |-
-      The xQ Video Lab is an ultra-flexible and cost-effective offering, thoughtfully-designed by our team of seasoned academicians and creative professionals.
+      The xQ Video Lab is an **ultra-flexible** and **cost-effective** offering, thoughtfully-designed by our team of seasoned academicians and creative professionals.

-      As part of the offering, the xQ Video Lab comes with a physical set up within the school premise, a self-learning platform, and a text book with 50 art-integrated video projects.
+      As part of the offering, the xQ Video Lab comes with a **physical set up** within the school premise, a **self-learning platform**, and a **text book** with 50 art-integrated video projects.
     how_work_imgs:
       -
         type: set